spartantri/kringle2020/docs/achivements/A-Speaker-UNPrep/A-Speaker-UNPrep.md

 Be sure to finish the challenge in prod: And don't forget, the password is "Op3nTheD00r" Beep boop invalid password
 ```
-The to unlock the achivement we simply run the binary and enter the discovered password.
+The to unlock the achievement we simply run the binary and enter the discovered password.
 ```
 elf@85c9114a15a1 ~ $ ./door
 You look at the screen.
 It wants a password.
 You roll your eyes - the